A timeline of Donald Trump’s rivalry with Ron DeSantis

 DeSantis is elected governor of Florida, defeating Democrat Andrew Gillum.

-Mr Trump, who had campaigned for Mr DeSantis in person and on Twitter, loudly celebrated his victory as the latest demonstration of his own power and influence.
+Trump, who campaigned for DeSantis in person and on Twitter, loudly celebrates his victory as the latest demonstration of his own power and influence.

-After a relatively quiet first year in the governor’s mansion, Mr DeSantis faces a major crisis when the Centers for Disease Control (CDC) announced Covid-19 was spreading rapidly.

-While Mr Trump bungles the federal response to the crisis, making empty promises about reopening, openly speculating that injecting bleach might provide a cure and eventually contracting the coronavirus himself one month before Election Day, Mr DeSantis recognises opposition to masks and social restrictions as a culture war flashpoint and uses the mood to his political advantage.
+While Trump bungles the federal response to the Covid outbreak – making empty promises about reopening early and speculating about injecting household bleach to fight infection – DeSantis recognizes that opposition to masks and social restrictions is becoming a culture war flashpoint and uses the mood to his political advantage, greatly enhancing his national profile by speaking out against lockdowns.

-“We’re not shutting down, we’re gonna go forward, we’re gonna continue to protect the most vulnerable,” he said in a speech in June.

-“Particularly when you have a virus that disproportionately impacts one segment of society, to suppress a lot of working-age people at this point I don’t think would likely be very effective.”

-Joe Biden succeeds Mr Trump as president, forcing the ex-president to leave DC two weeks after his false claims that the 2020 presidential election was stolen ended with the Capitol riot.
+Trump leaves the White House disgraced, twice-impeached and banned from social media in the aftermath of the Capitol riot, returning to his Mar-a-Lago estate in Palm Beach.

-Disgraced, discredited, twice-impeached and banned from social media, Mr Trump slinks off back to his Palm Beach estate, while the same state’s governor continues to make a name for himself, capitalising on his pandemic popularity among Republicans by eventually taking on LGBT+ rights and the might of the Walt Disney Corporation, cheered on by a movement looking for a less contaminated and compromised alternative to Mr Trump, who can only look on with envy.
+DeSantis, meanwhile, continues to make a name for himself, capitalizing on his pandemic popularity among Republicans by taking on LGBT+ rights and the local might of the Walt Disney Corporation, cheered on by a MAGA movement at that point looking for a less compromised alternative to Trump.

 29 April 2021

-Mr Trump tells Maria Baritromo on Fox Business Network: “He’s a friend of mine.
+Trump tells Maria Baritromo on Fox Business of DeSantis: “He’s a friend of mine.
 I endorsed Ron, and after I endorsed him, he took off like a rocket ship.”

-On the suggestion that Mr DeSantis might make a good successor to Mr Pence as a running mate, Mr Trump answers: “A lot of people like that – you know, I’m just saying what I read and what you read – they love that ticket.
+On the suggestion that DeSantis might make a good successor to Mike Pence as his future running mate, Trump answers: “A lot of people like that... they love that ticket.
 But certainly, Ron would be considered.
 He’s a great guy.”

 4 October 2021

-Addressing the prospect of having to square up against Mr DeSantis in a future election race, rather than their joining forces, Mr Trump tells Yahoo!
+Addressing the prospect of having to square up against DeSantis in a future election race, rather than joining forces with Trump top of the ticket, Trump tells Yahoo!
 Finance he would beat the governor with ease.

+“I don’t think I will face him.
+I think most people would drop out, I think he would drop out,” he says.

 21 June 2022

-Increasingly bothered by Mr DeSantis’ rise, Mr Trump begins to insist that the former owes his success entirely to his support.
+Increasingly bothered by DeSantis’s fame, Trump begins to insist that the governor owes his success entirely to his support.

-On the prospect of the governor running for the White House, as discussed at length in The New Yorker, its former occupant tells Newsmax: “I don’t know that he wants to run, you know, I have a good relationship with Ron.
-But I was very responsible for him getting elected, as you know… We’ll see what happens.”
+“I don’t know that he wants to run, you know, I have a good relationship with Ron,” he tells Newsmax about the prospect of the governor running for the White House.

+“But I was very responsible for him getting elected… We’ll see what happens.”

 14 September 2022

-Mr DeSantis engages in a distinctly Trumpian stunt by sending approximately 50 Venezuelan asylum seekers by air from San Antonio, Texas, to Crestview airport in Florida and then on to the island of Martha’s Vineyard in Massachusetts, a Democratic stronghold.
+DeSantis engages in a distinctly Trumpian stunt by sending approximately 50 Venezuelan asylum seekers by air from Crestview airport in Florida to Martha’s Vineyard in Massachusetts, a Democratic stronghold.

 8 November 2022

-The two men hold competing rallies in Florida in the final days before the midterm elections, with Mr Trump debuting his prized “Ron DeSanctimonious” nickname at his event.
+The two men hold competing rallies in the Sunshine State in the final days before the midterm elections, with Trump debuting his prized “Ron DeSanctimonious” nickname.

-By contrast, Mr Trump’s preferred candidates lose races across the country from Pennsylvania to Arizona as the widely predicted “red wave” fails to materialise.
+By contrast, Trump’s preferred candidates lose races across the country from Pennsylvania to Arizona as the widely predicted “red wave” fails to materialize.

 11 November 2022

-The fallout from the midterms really sets the rivalry simmering, with Mr Trump resorting to suggesting he had deployed the FBI to secure Mr DeSantis’ win over Mr Gillum in 2018.
+The fallout from the midterms sets the rivalry simmering, with Trump suggesting he had deployed the FBI to safeguard DeSantis’s 2018 win and prevent election fraud.

-Taking to Truth Social, Mr Trump calls his rival an “average Republican governor with great public relations” who was “politically dead” until he helped turn his fortunes around.
+Taking to Truth Social, Trump calls his new enemy an “average Republican governor with great public relations” who was “politically dead” until he turned his fortunes around.

-He writes: “I was all in for Ron, and he beat Gillum, but after the Race, when votes were being stolen by the corrupt Election process in Broward County, and Ron was going down ten thousand votes a day, along with now-Senator Rick Scott, I sent in the FBI and the US attorneys, and the ballot theft immediately ended, just prior to them running out of the votes necessary to win.
-I stopped his Election from being stolen…”

-The post, inevitably, invites calls for the matter to be investigated urgently.

 16 November 2022

-Mr Trump announces his intention to run again for the US presidency in a low-key televised address from Mar-a-Lago that many feel lacks the energy of his earlier political speeches.
+Trump announces his intention to run again for the US presidency in a low-key televised address from Mar-a-Lago.

 29 January 2023

-Continuing to obsessively re-litigate Mr DeSantis’s 2018 gubernatorial win in order to bolster his own role in it, Mr Trump accuses his rival of “trying to rewrite history” over his record in responding to Covid, claiming he had “changed his tune a lot” on the introduction of vaccine mandates.
+Continuing to obsessively re-litigate DeSantis’s gubernatorial win five years earlier, Trump accuses his rival of “trying to rewrite history” over his record on Covid, claiming he had “changed his tune a lot” on the introduction of vaccine mandates.

+Speaking to reporters in New Hampshire and South Carolina, Trump gripes: “Ron would have not been governor if it wasn’t for me.

 8 February 2023

-Clearly preparing to get nasty, Mr Trump resorts to amplifying an unfounded smear about Mr DeSantis on Truth Social relating to his short-lived career as a high school teacher in Georgia as a younger man.
+Trump resorts to amplifying an unfounded smear about DeSantis relating to his short-lived career as a high school teacher in Georgia as a younger man.

 18 February 2023

-A new nickname, “Meatball Ron”, is reported to have been trialled by Mr Trump, still seeking a way to trash-talk his likely opponent, as he had done so many times before, but this time he unexpectedly denies it is his coinage.
+A new nickname, “Meatball Ron”, is reported to have been trialled by Trump as a way to trash-talk his opponent, only for him to unexpectedly deny ownership of the phrase.

-“I will never call Ron DeSanctimonious ‘Meatball’ Ron, as the Fake News is insisting I will,” he raves on Truth Social.
+“I will never call Ron DeSanctimonious ‘Meatball’ Ron, as the Fake News is insisting I will,” he declares.

 30 April 2023

-Responding to Mr DeSantis setting out on a global tour, visiting the UK and Japan in the interest of looking statesmanlike on the world stage, Mr Trump tries a new attack line, saying he “couldn’t care less” if the governor runs against him.
+Responding to DeSantis visiting the UK and Japan in the hope of looking statesmanlike on the world stage, Trump tries a new attack line, saying he “couldn’t care less” if the governor runs against him.

-“I couldn’t care less if Ron DeSanctus [sic] runs, but the problem is the Bill he is about to sign, which allows him to run without resigning from being Governor, totally weakens Election Integrity in Florida,” he posted.

 16 May 2023

-Still searching for that killer attack line, Mr Trump tells The Messenger his political opponent is a “rank amateur”.
+Trump tells The Messenger his political opponent is a “rank amateur” whom the media does not like.

-“I think the media has said he’s doing a terrible job and he doesn’t know what he’s doing.
-You know, the media has not been friendly to him.
-They’re saying that he’s a rank amateur.
-And you know, he started off fine, but then he hasn’t done very well.
-You look at the polls.”

-Returning to the disloyalty argument, Mr Trump manages to sound genuinely wounded as he complains: “He’s very disloyal.
+He further complains: “He’s very disloyal.
 He was a dead man walking.
 He was dead, dead as a doornail.
-And I revived him.
+And I revived him.”

-In the same interview, he says Florida’s new six-week abortion ban was “too harsh” and likely to alienate voters.
+In the same interview, Trump says Florida’s new six-week abortion ban is “too harsh” and likely to alienate voters.

-Mr DeSantis responds by arguing: “Protecting an unborn child when there’s a detectable heartbeat is something that almost 99 per cent of pro-lifers support.
-As a Florida resident, you know, he didn’t give an answer about, ‘Would you have signed the heartbeat bill that Florida did, that had all the exceptions that people talk about?’”

-Trump campaign spokesman Steven Cheung came back with: “Ron DeSantis is flailing in the polls and is closer to the bottom of the pack than he is to President Trump, who is dominating in every single poll.”

 24 May 2023

-Mr DeSantis finally announces his campaign, initially with a 30-second teaser video posted to Twitter by his wife Casey, Mr Trump attempts to hijack his big day by launching into an insult-packed tirade on Truth Social, again calling his rival “disloyal”, declaring that he “desperately needs a personality transplant” and calling him “disciple of horrible RINO Paul Ryan”, the acronym short for “Republican In Name Only”.
+DeSantis finally announces his own presidential run, with a 30-second teaser video and then an X Spaces session with Elon Musk that is sunk by technical glitches.

+Trump attempts to hijack his big day by launching into an insult-packed tirade against him, calling his rival “disloyal”, declaring that he “desperately needs a personality transplant” and branding him “a disciple of horrible RINO Paul Ryan.”
-Sounding more unhinged than ever, Mr Trump thrashes out the following diatribe in full keyboard warrior mode: “Look, Rob DeSanctimonious came to me asking for help.
-He was losing badly, by 31 points, to popular Agriculture Commissioner Adam Putnam.”

-“He was getting ready to drop out of the race – Ran a terrible campaign!
-Ron told me he had one last chance, my Support & Endorsement, which Putnam, and everyone else, wanted also.
-I gave it to Ron, and the race was over.
-In one day, he went from losing badly, to winning by a lot.
-With 3 LARGE TRUMP RALLIES, he WON THE GENERAL ELECTION in an upset.
-DISLOYAL!!!”

 26 May 2023

-At the start of his official campaign, Mr DeSantis criticises Mr Trump claiming he is soft on crime and immigration.
+At the start of his official campaign, DeSantis criticizes Trump as soft on crime and immigration.

 1 June 2023